Huegoxaga/notes/networking/security.md

 # Cyber Security

 - Cyber security is the approach and actions associated with security risk management processes followed by organizations and states to protect confidentiality, integrity and availability of data and assets used in cyber space.
 The concept includes guidelines, policies and collections of safeguards, technologies, tools and training to provide the best protection for the state of the cyber environment and its users - D.Schatz, R. Bashroush, & J. Wall (2017)
+- The protection afforded to an automated information system in order to attain the applicable objectives of preserving the integrity, availability, and confidentiality of information system resources (includes hardware, software, firmware, information/data, and telecommunications).
+(NIST Computer Security Handbook)
 - Cyber Security is aim to protect confidentiality, integrity, and availability of data.
   - A model of three equal parts, all of which must be balanced while creating the policies and procedures that guide the organization’s cyber security plan
 - Confidentiality - Confidentiality means ensuring that only the right people can access your data.
 Factors of confidentiality includes: